crawl/crawl/crawl-ref/readme.txt

 * macro.txt       Playing Crawl can be made even more convenient by redefining keys and assigning macros.
 Ignore early on.

-The docs/ folder contains the following helpful texts (all of which can be read in-game by bringing up the help menu with '?'):
+The /docs folder contains the following helpful texts (all of which can be read in-game by bringing up the help menu with '?'):

-* crawl_manual.txt   The complete manual; describing all aspects in the detail.
+* crawl_manual.txt   The complete manual; describing all aspects in detail.
                      Contains appendices on species, classes, etc.
 * options_guide.txt  Describes all options in detail.
 The structure of init.txt follows this text.
 * macros_guide.txt   A how-to on using macros and keymappings, with examples.